 The Brydge Keyboard puts a MacBook style keyboard on the iPad, or at least that’s the company’s advertised promise.
 However, does it really match the excellent typing experience users get from a MacBook?

 Brydge sent us the Brydge 12.9 to use with a 12.9-inch iPad Pro.
 They sell one for each size iPad and offer them in colors to match the iPad.
 On the 12.9 model you can get Silver, Gold and, the color we got in for review, Space Gray.
-They cost $189.99 for the iPad Pro 12.9-inch size.
-The smaller 9.7-inch version costs $149.99 and fits the smaller iPad Pro and Air.
+They normally cost $189.99 for the iPad Pro 12.9-inch size but for a limited time buyers can get one for $169.99.
+The smaller 9.7-inch version costs $129.99 and fits the smaller iPad Pro and Air.
 The version for the iPad mini costs $129.99 that fits the iPad mini 4.
-An older iPad mini 1, 2 or 3 option sells for only $99.99.
+An older iPad mini 1, 2 or 3 option sells for only $69.99.
+These are holiday sale prices.
 Each size comes in the same three colors listed above.

 Brydge Keyboard Design

 The Brydge Keyboard connects to the iPad using Bluetooth and a pair of clamps which grab hold of the iPad along the two lower corners while in landscape mode.
 The heavy 12.9-inch iPad Pro fits well and the keyboard holds it up at all the angles from open nearly 180-degrees so the screen and keyboard lay flat on the table or desk to fully closed.

 The two clamps come with a rubber material which won’t scratch the iPad’s soft aluminum or the glass bezel.
 If your iPad feels lose, the instructions tell you to pinch the clamps to tighten them up.